buildit/bookit-infrastructure/README.md

 * AWS CLI (v1.11.57 minimum), and credentials working: `brew install awscli && aws configure`.
 * The `jq` utility, which is used often to interpret JSON responses from the AWS CLI: `brew install jq`.
+* Ensure that you have your own private key pair setup on AWS - the name of the key will be used in the .make file.
+See [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair) for instructions.

 ### Creating a new Riglet